texashighfrequency/atlas/docs/README.md

 # Spartans did much without amenities.

-### For details please wait for Ethan to build the email service... so you may contact us.
+### For details please wait for @coip to build the email service... so you may contact us.